 March 2017 Trip Slideshow

 A warm welcome to the Huichol homelands

-Photos from our recent trip to Pacific Mexico area of Nayarit and Jalisco
+Photos from a trip to Pacific Mexico area of Nayarit and Jalisco

-Link to our blog with lots more photos: http://pacificmexicobirding.tumblr.com/
+Link to my blog with lots more photos: http://pacificmexicobirding.tumblr.com/